 He had been Secretary of the Colored Men's Department International Committee of Y.M.C.A. since 1891.
 Hunton married Addie Waites in 1893.
 They had a daughter, Eunice Hunton, and one son, William Hunton Jr. Hunton was a delegate to the World's Y.M.C.A.
 Jubilee Convention, London, England, 1894; the World's Student Conference, Tokyo, Japan, 1907; attended the Evangelical Conference, Shanghai, China, and made missionary tour in Corea, 1907; was a delegate to the World's Christian Student Conference, Mohonk Lake, N.Y.
 1912, and wrote several pamphlets relative to negroes in Y.M.C.A. work.

 He was a Methodist member of the American Academy of Political and Social Science, the Southern Sociological Congress, and the Sigma Pi Phi (New York Chapter) Club.
 He was one of the Best-Known Negro 19th-century Y.M.C.A.
 Officials In the World.
 William Alphaeus Hunton died at his home, 575 Green Avenue, on November 30, 1916, in Brooklyn, NY., after an illness of nearly three years.
-He is survived by his wife and two children, Miss Eunice and William Alphaeus, Jr.
+His wife and two children survive him, Miss Eunice and William Alphaeus, Jr.